-Knowledge graph (KG), as a structured representation of factual knowledge, has been widely used to enhance the factual knowledge and reasoning abilities of LLMs (Pan et al., 2024) by reducing the hallucinations (Nguyen et al., 2024; Dhuliawala et al.; Lv et al., 2024).
+Knowledge graph (KG), as a structured representation of factual knowledge, has been widely used to enhance the factual knowledge and reasoning abilities of LLMs (Pan et al., 2024; Liang et al., 2024) by reducing the hallucinations (Nguyen et al., 2024; Dhuliawala et al.; Lv et al., 2024).
 In this section, we provide a detailed review of the related work on KG-enhanced LLMs, which can be categorized into two paradigms: retrieval-based and agent-based methods.

 Retrieval-based Methods.
 Retrieval-based methods retrieve relevant facts from KGs with an external retriever and then feed them into the inputs of LLMs for reasoning.
-These methods aim to provide LLMs with external knowledge to enhance their reasoning abilities.
+These methods aim to provide LLMs with external knowledge to enhance their reasoning abilities (Li et al., 2025).
 For example, KD-CoT (Wang et al., 2023) retrieves relevant knowledge from KGs to generate faithful reasoning plans for LLMs.
 EWEK-QA (Dehghan et al., 2024) enriches the retrieved knowledge by searching from both KGs and the web.
 RoG (Luo et al., 2024) proposes a planning-retrieval-reasoning framework that retrieves reasoning paths from KGs to guide LLMs conducting faithful reasoning.
 GNN-RAG (Mavromatis & Karypis, 2024) adopts a lightweight graph neural network to effectively retrieve from KGs.
 GNN-RAG+RA (Mavromatis & Karypis, 2024) combines the retrieval results of both RoG and GNN-RAG to enhance the reasoning performance.
+GFM-RAG (Luo et al., 2025) utilizes KG as the structural index of knowledge and designs a graph foundation model to reason on KGs and retrieve relevant knowledge for LLMs.
+Studies have also been proposed to retrieve from dynamic KGs to enhance the temporal reasoning abilities of LLMs (Wang et al., 2024a; Liang et al., 2023).
 However, these methods may suffer from the retrieval accuracy, which limits the reasoning performance.

 Agent-based Methods.
 Agent-based methods treat LLMs as agents that iteratively interact with KGs to find reasoning paths and answers.
 For example, StructGPT (Jiang et al., 2023) treats LLMs as agents to interact with KGs to find a reasoning path leading to the correct answer.
 ToG (Sun et al., 2024) extends the method and conducts reasoning on KGs by exploring multiple paths and concludes the final answer by aggregating the evidence from them.
 EffiQA (Jiang et al., 2024) proposes an efficient agent-based method to reason on KGs.
 Plan-on-Graph (Chen et al.) proposes an adaptive planing paradigm to decompose the question into sub-tasks and guide the LLMs to reason on KGs.
 Debate on Graph (Ma et al., 2024) asks LLM as agents to debate with each other to gradually simplify complex questions and find the correct answers.
+SymAgent (Liu et al., 2025) introduces a collaborative agent framework that autonomously utilizes tools to integrate information from KGs and external documents, tackling the problem of KG incompleteness.
 Although these methods are effective, they face high computational costs and challenges in designing the interaction process.

-B KG-Trie Construction
+B. KG-Trie Construction